iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Performance Evaluation

-\textbf{Setup:} We implemented and validated the proposed \texttt{iDynamics} framework using Kubernetes \cite{kubernetes}, the de facto container orchestration platform.
-The experimental cloud-edge cluster comprised one master node and nine worker nodes without preset anti-colocation rules such as node taints or pod affinity.
-The master node features 32 CPU cores (AMD EPYC 7763, x86\_64 architecture), 32 GiB RAM, and 16 Gbps network bandwidth.
-Each worker node contains 4 CPU cores from the same AMD series, 32 GiB RAM, and 16 Gbps network bandwidth.
-The software stack includes Kubernetes v1.27.4, Calico v3.26.1 (CNI plugin), Istio v1.20.3 (service mesh), and CRI-O v1.27.1 as the container runtime.
-All nodes operate on Ubuntu 22.04.2 LTS with Linux kernel 5.15.0.
+\textbf{Cluster setup:} We implemented and evaluated \texttt{iDynamics} on a Kubernetes-based cloud--edge testbed~\cite{kubernetes}.
+The cluster contains total 46 nodes, with one control-plane node and 45 worker nodes.
+The control-plane node has 16 CPU cores and 64\,GiB of RAM.
+Among the worker nodes, 10 worker nodes have 4 CPU cores and 16\,GiB of RAM, while the remaining 35 worker nodes have 2 CPU cores and 9\,GiB of RAM.
+All worker and control-plane CPUs belong to the same AMD EPYC Milan processor family (\texttt{x86\_64}).
+The cluster nodes communicate through a high-speed virtual network, with \texttt{iperf3} measurements showing approximately 16--22\,Gbps of available bandwidth.
+The software stack uses Kubernetes v1.36.0, Calico v3.32.0 as the CNI plugin, Istio v1.30.0 as the service mesh, and CRI-O v1.36.0 as the container runtime.
+All nodes run Ubuntu 22.04.2 LTS with Linux kernel version 5.15.0.

-The cluster nodes are virtual machines hosted on the university’s dedicated research cloud, providing ultra-low communication delays between nodes (typically between 0.2 and 1 ms, verified by \texttt{ICMP} tests).
-To emulate realistic and dynamic cloud-edge networking conditions, we inject customized cross-node delays and bandwidth constraints into the cluster nodes.
-These conditions are periodically updated to evaluate the adaptability of \texttt{iDynamics} under varying network dynamics.
+The nodes are virtual machines hosted on the university's dedicated research cloud.
+The baseline inter-node latency is low (typically 0.2--1\,ms in ICMP ping tests), so we do not treat the raw testbed as a naturally geo-distributed edge environment.
+Instead, \texttt{iDynamics} injects controlled cross-node delay and bandwidth constraints to emulate cloud--edge networking conditions.
+Unless stated otherwise, the injected conditions are updated during the experiments to evaluate framework behavior and policy decisions under varying network dynamics.

-\textbf{Workload Generation}: We adopted \texttt{Social Network} from DeathStarBench\cite{deathStarBench_ASPLOS19} as the microservice application workload and \texttt{wrk2} \cite{wrk2} as the requests generator to validate \textit{iDynamics} and the proposed sample scheduling policies. \texttt{Social Network} benchmark emulates a simplified social media platform similar to popular social networking services.
-It is structured to replicate the intricate interactions and communication patterns in such types of applications.
-The benchmark comprises 27 different microservices that collectively offer request types such as composing a post, writing a user timeline, and writing a home timeline, which would trigger different call-graph topologies. \texttt{wrk2} is capable of generating different types and proportions of workload requests for performance testing and measuring how well the cloud applications can respond to varying traffic.
-By combining the advantages of \texttt{Social Network} application and \texttt{wrk2} benchmarking tool, various scenarios of workload generation can be achieved, thus facilitating the generation of call-graph dynamics and evaluation of different scheduling policies.